Call now: 917-675-6553

 • Rollovers

-Each type of collision presents unique evidentiary issues, especially if no video has captured the accident.
-For example, the damage alone from a side-impact collision doesn't really tell us anything about who is at fault, as either driver could have had the right of way.
+• Head-on collisions Each type of collision presents unique evidentiary issues, especially if no video has captured the accident.
+For example, the damage alone from a side-impact collision does not really tell us anything about who is at fault, as either driver could have had the right of way.
 When fault is in question, our team will conduct a thorough analysis of the facts and seek expert opinions when necessary to ensure that each case we handle is brought to the most favorable resolution possible.

 A car accident can cause minor injuries or life-altering ones.
 Our clients have suffered many kinds of injuries, such as: